Injured at Work? Get the Benefits You Deserve.

 • Contingency fee basis — you don’t pay unless we recover compensation for you

-Our law firm is committed to helping injured workers obtain the financial compensation they deserve following a workplace accident.
+Our law firm is committed to helping Mercer County workers obtain the financial compensation they deserve following a workplace accident.

 New Jersey Workers’ Compensation Benefits

-• Medical Benefits: All necessary medical treatment, paid by the employer’s insurance carrier, including surgery, therapy, medications, and follow-up care.
+• Medical Benefits: All reasonable and necessary treatment related to the work injury must be covered by the employer’s insurance carrier.
+These benefits include doctor visits, hospitalization, surgery, prescriptions, therapy, and follow-up care.

-• Temporary Disability Benefits: If you cannot work for more than seven days, you may receive up to 70% of your average weekly wage while recovering.
+• Temporary Total Disability Benefits: If your authorized treating physician determines you cannot work for more than seven days, you may receive compensation equal to 70% of your average weekly wage, subject to state minimums and maximums.
+These wage-replacement benefits continue until you return to work or reach maximum medical improvement.

 Law Offices of Craig A. Altman - Updated Logo Marquee